bonitasoft/actions/packages/pr-title-conventional-commits/README.md

 Check that the Pull Request title follows guidelines of [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).

-Also has the ability to post a comment in the pull request conversation with examples.
+This action also has the ability to post a comment in the Pull Request conversation with examples, when the PR title is wrong.

 ![image](https://user-images.githubusercontent.com/12074633/108867820-91325700-75c3-11eb-8820-4b55abe01c35.png)